exkizo/get_next_line/README.md

   My version of get_next_line function works with 3 main functions and some utility functions to help the program.
 To handle with the multiple file descriptors problems it was created an array of pointers witch each element is contains the address of a pointer to a string.
 ### Main functions:
 * [`read_line`](./get_next_line_utils.c) -this fuction reads into the buffer [BUFFER_SIZE] bytes and checks if it was readed at least one line(if there is a '/n').
-While there is less than a line read, it joins to the preview interation using ```ft_strjoin``` when it was readed more at least one line, the fuction will them free the buffer and return.
+While there is less than a line read, it joins to the preview interation using ```ft_strjoin```
+ .When it was readed more at least one line, the fuction will them free the buffer and return.

  * [`get_line`](./get_next_line.c) -this function iterates the returned string from ```read_line``` and looks for a '/n'(end of a line) and return a line.